Many patients state that their single largest concern with going to the dentist is the placement of crowns.

-If you have any of these conditions, you may want to talk to your dentist to see if crowns are an option for you.
+If you have any of these conditions, you may want to speak with your dentist to see if crowns are a good option for you.

-If they are, you should also inquire about the process of installing the crown and see if your dentist has the appropriate skills and technology to complete a single-visit crown.
+If they are, you should then inquire about the process of installing the crown in order to find out if your dentist has the appropriate skills and technology to complete a single-visit crown.